 The most important patent I helped develop was Dynamically mediating multimedia content and devices .
-It is fundamental for realizing natural user interfaces (NUI).
-The base concept is facilitating experiences based on software discovering and making connections with all available resources whether they are devices, sensors, services, or other technologies and surfacing them through an interface that provides the best potential experience given the resources.
+It is fundamental for realizing artificial intelligence (AI) and natural user interfaces (NUI).
+The base concept is facilitating experiences based on software discovering and making connections with all available resources including content, devices, sensors, services and other technologies, then surfacing them through an interface that provides the best potential experience given those resources.
 It was in development for years, but became realized in the Microsoft Home in 2004.

 In the pre-disclosure we gave examples of how this might manifest.
 In retrospect, we should have used the term facilitation instead of mediation…

 “We have 3 examples reduced to practice in prototypes within the Microsoft Home that use the mediation.

 The first and simplest example is with playing media.
 This addresses mediating the best experience given the content and devices available.

 On the TV using a remote control, we choose a piece of media from our media guide.
 While the TV has speakers, there are also separate speakers available nearby (geographically) on the network.
 The mediator notes that the quality of the content warrants high fidelity and so chooses the best speakers for the experience, those on the network and not part of the TV.

 The second example is in our dining room with our homework scenario.